The best flexible pricing strategies for SaaS businesses

 Competitor-based pricing

 This SaaS pricing strategy is pretty self-explanatory.
-You look at similar businesses’ pricing pages, then base your SaaS prices around theirs.
-You could take a premium angle and price slightly higher, a penetration angle and price lower or price equally.
+You examine the pricing pages of similar businesses, then base your SaaS prices on theirs.
+You could take a premium angle and price slightly higher, a penetration angle and price lower, or price equally.

-The key is getting a good idea of how businesses with offerings like yours charge customers.
+The key is to get a good idea of how businesses with similar offerings charge their customers.
 If you’re a startup or new SMB, competitor-based pricing is an easy benchmark by which to find your SaaS cost structure.

-As for advantages, using competitor-based pricing is standard and simple.
+Regarding advantages, using competitor-based pricing is a standard and straightforward approach.
 You know what you’re up against, especially as a startup or SMB.
-You can use this strategy and adjust your SaaS fees and features to set your business apart.
+You can use this strategy to adjust your SaaS fees and features, setting your business apart.

 Say you want to compete in your market niche, but you can’t afford to price your services the same as your major competitors.
-You might move one valuable feature to your most affordable tier, which gives you an advantage.
+You might consider moving one valuable feature to your most affordable tier, which gives you a competitive advantage.

 Streaming entertainment companies often use competitor-based pricing.